NBISweden/workshop-reproducible-research/pages/git/git-2-creating-repositories.md

 > **Quick recap** <br>
 > We have used two `git` commands this far:
 >
-> - `git init` tells git to track the current directory.
+> - `git init` tells Git to track the current directory.
 > - `git status` is a command you should use *a lot*.
 It will tell you,
->   amongst other things, the status of your git clone in relation to the
+>   amongst other things, the status of your Git clone in relation to the
 >   online remote repository.